What is lichen sclerosus?

-Often, the affected area looks like a hourglass around the vulva and anus.
+Often, the lightened area looks like a hourglass or figure of 8 shape around the vulva and anus (where poop comes out).
 Because the skin is thin, it tears easily, causing pain and bleeding.
-Bleeding under the skin can cause bright red or purple discoloration or “blood blisters.”
-Women may choose to avoid sexual intercourse, tight clothing, tampons, riding bikes or horses, and other common activities that involve pressure or friction.
-Urination can be accompanied by burning or pain.
+Bleeding under the skin can cause bright red or purple marks or “blood blisters.”
+It can also cause pain or burning with peeing or pooping.
+Women may choose to avoid sex, tight clothing, tampons, riding bikes or horses, and other common activities that involve pressure or friction in the vaginal area.

-Persistent untreated lichen sclerosus can result in scarring.
+If lichen sclerosus is not treated or if patients do not follow up as directed, they might get scarring in the vaginal area.
 The result may be that the inner lips of the vulva shrink and disappear, the clitoris becomes covered with scar tissue, and/or the opening of the vagina may narrow.

 What causes lichen sclerosus?

-The cause of lichen sclerosus is not known, but an overactive immune system may play a role.
-There may be a genetic tendency toward the disease but it is not due to an infection or trauma.
+The cause of lichen sclerosus is not completely understood, but an overactive immune system may play a role.
+There may be a genetic tendency toward the disease.
+It is not normally due to an infection or trauma.

 How is lichen sclerosus diagnosed?

 Lichen sclerosus can be diagnosed in the office by looking at the skin.
-While some offices do biopsies of the skin, a biopsy is usually not necessary.
+Sometimes your doctor might need to check a sample of your skin (biopsy) to confirm the diagnosis.
+A biopsy is usually not necessary.